Effective communication and a structured work process are crucial when your team is distributed across the globe.

 Refinement, Daily Standup, Sprint Review, Retrospective).
 It is very important for everybody to be on the same page regarding work progress, risks, and hurdles.

-- Have a clear agenda for every meeting.
+- Have a clear agenda for every meeting (you can use the Meeting Agenda Template).
 Stick to it as much as possible and eliminate off topic chatter.
 Invite only those people who will be able to contribute to the subject of the discussion.

 - Take the time difference into account when scheduling meetings.